Kylee7/Synaptic/FINAL_PROJECT_SUMMARY.md

 ## 🎉 Project Completion Status: 98%

-The Synaptic MCP (Memory Connection Protocol) project has been successfully implemented, optimized, and enhanced.
+The Synaptic MCP project has been successfully implemented, optimized, and enhanced.
 This document provides a comprehensive summary of the completed work and next steps.

 ## 📊 Implementation Statistics